-This updated estimate increased the total resource at Shea Creek, the largest undeveloped uranium resource in the Athabasca Basin, by 8.8% over the previous estimate - both calculated using the same $0.3\%~U_3O_8$ cut-off grade.
+Our updated mineral resource estimate increased the total resource at Shea Creek, the largest undeveloped uranium resource in the Athabasca Basin, by 8.8% over the previous estimate - both calculated using the same 0.3% U_3O_8 cut-off grade.
 At this cut-off grade, estimated mineral resources are 67.7 million pounds of U_3O_8 grading 1.48% U_3O_8 in the Indicated category and 28.19 million pounds of U_3O_8 grading 1.01% U_3O_8 in the Inferred category.
-The core deposits at Shea Creek are the contiguous Kianna and Anne deposits which have a strike length of approximately 1 km and represent approximately 80% of the total resource estimate at Shea Creek.
-The resource at these two deposits grew by 13.6% and their average grade was higher than reported in the previous estimate.

-Even more significant was that these two deposits, at a much higher cut-off grade of 1.0% U_3O_8 , have estimated mineral resources in the Indicated category of 48.3M lbs of U_3O_8 with an average grade of 3.2% U_3O_8 and 14.4M lbs of U_3O_8 in the Inferred category with an average grade of 2.59% U_3O_8 .
-Shea Creek is a very significant mineralizing system that is certain to grow.
+The core deposits at Shea Creek are the contiguous Kianna and Anne deposits which have a strike length of approximately 1.4 km and represent approximately 80% of the total resource estimate at Shea Creek.
+The resources at these two deposits grew by 13.6% and their average grade was higher than reported in the previous estimate.
+Even more significant was that these two deposits, at a much higher cut-off grade of 1.0% U_3O_8 , have estimated mineral resources in the Indicated category of 48.3 million lbs of U_3O_8 with an average grade of 3.18% U_3O_8 and 14.4 million lbs of U_3O_8 in the Inferred category with an average grade of 2.59% U_3O_8 .
+Shea Creek is a very significant mineralizing system with resources that will most likely expand.